🎧 Jimmy Flores and I just launched a new podcast: say hi to Radio Lanza

 One can win the attention and time and cooperation of even the most sought-after people by becoming genuinely interested in them.

-If we want to make friends, let's put ourselves out to do things for other people — things that require time, energy, unselfishness and thoughtfulness.
+If we want to make friends, let's put ourselves out to do things for other people.

 The average person is more interested in his or her own name than in all the other names on earth put together.
-A person's name is to that person the sweetest and most important sound in any language.
+It is the sweetest and most important sound in any language.

 The executive who tells me he can't remember names is at the same time telling me he can't remember a significant part of his business and is operating on quicksand.